Bae Na-ra

-Bae Na-ra (born January 4, 1991) is a South Korean singer and actor.
+Bae Na-ra is a South Korean singer and actor.
 He debuted in 2013 through the musical PROMIS.
-He is best known for his role as Na Baek-jin in Weak Hero Class 2 (2025) and Jang Sung-min in D.P.
+He is best known for his roles as Na Baek-jin in Weak Hero Class 2 (2025) and Jang Sung-min in D.P.
 2 (2023).

 Career

 Bae Na-ra began his career in musical theatre and later expanded into television dramas.
 In 2023, he gained wider recognition for his performance in Netflix's D.P.
-2. He subsequently appeared in Evilive (2023), and is has starred in multiple 2025 dramas including Weak Hero Class 2, Tastefully Yours and Would You Marry Me.
+2. He subsequently appeared in Evilive (2023), and has starred in multiple 2025 dramas including Weak Hero Class 2, Tastefully Yours and Would You Marry Me?.